© 2019, Dr. Marsha Luginbuehl, Ph.D., NCSP, Child Uplift, Inc., Ph: (307) 248-0226

 SETTING UP OR CHANGING YOUR ACCOUNT INFORMATION

 The yellow "Caution" range signals that this person's sleep problems are more problematic than normal compared to the general population and could be an indication that this person has a mild sleep disorder that probably needs to be investigated and corrected before it turns into a moderate-to-severe sleep disorder.The third and most severe sleep category is the "High Risk" range, which is in the upper third of the graph and red in color.
 When the bar is in the beginning or lower part of the red range then it is likely that the person has a moderate sleep problem that is causing significant problems for this person and needs to be corrected.
-When the bar is more than 1 to 1 1/2 inches into the red high risk range, then it is more likely that this person has a severe sleep problem that has a very negative and significant impact on daytime performance, excessive daytime sleepiness, recuperative sleep, and long-term health and needs to be corrected in a timely manner.Please note that these categories are not a definite diagnosis of a sleep disorder, only good hypotheses.
+When the bar is more than 1 to 1 1/2 inches into the red high risk range, then it is more likely that this person has a severe sleep problem that has a very negative and significant impact on daytime performance, excessive daytime sleepiness, recuperative sleep, and long-term health, and needs to be corrected in a timely manner.Please note that these categories are not a definite diagnosis of a sleep disorder, only good hypotheses.
 If the parent or adult patient/client is an unreliable rater, which happens about 10% of the time, then the results can be incorrect.
 See the "Rater Reliability" comments below to learn how to detect an unreliable rater.
-It is kind of like a "lie detector", but we are not insinuating that the rater is lying, merely that the rater may not be reliable judge of their child/adolescent's daytime and sleep behaviors for various reasons.
-This is true of about 10% of all parents or guardians.
+It is kind of like a "lie detector", but we are not insinuating that the rater is lying, merely that the rater may not be a reliable judge of their child/adolescent's daytime and sleep behaviors for various reasons.
 These hypotheses can be shown to a pediatrician or sleep specialists who will help the person determine if they should undergo an overnight sleep evaluation.